htoomik/rater/README.md

 ```

 Then use your favourite browser to navigate to either [http://localhost:5000/index.html](http://localhost:5000/index.html) for the Angular version, or to [http://localhost:5000/](http://localhost:5000/) for the ASP.NET MVC version.

+# Why the two separate front end solutions?
+Only to demonstrate that I can work in both Angular and ASP.NET MVC.
+The two front ends are totally redundant and would never coexist in a real application.
+However they do work together without conflict and are fully usable in parallel.

 # API endpoints
 GET